-Partition Installation Guidelines - Vehicles Not Equipped With Safety Canopy Module and Side Air Bag Module Only.
+Partition Installation Guidelines - Vehicles Not Equipped With Safety Canopy Module and Side Air Bag Module Only

 WARNING: If the vehicle is equipped with a safety canopy module and side air bag module, do not install a partition, divider or equipment that spans the vehicle above the beltline.
+Failure to follow these instructions may result in personal injury.